junkawahara/reliability_tdzdd/README.md

 The probability_file specifies the probabilities of the availabilities of edges.
 The i-th real value indicates the probability that the i-th edge is available (not failure).
 Each value is separated by a white space.

+If the probability_file argument is not specifed, all the probabilities are set to be 0.5.

 ## Link